hucknz/cumulusmx/README.md

 Note: config changes won't be committed to the INI file outside the container unless the container receives a SIGTERM.
 The config file is persistent inside the container until the container is rebuilt or updated.

 ## Known Issues:
 * If using the USB build and `/dev/hidraw0` device is not present the container will fail to start.
-This was added to the `./build-usbsupport.sh` to support the FineOffset weather station I used to use.
-  If you don't use this weather station (or a USB station at all) you wont need this, in which case, use the `build.sh` build script.

 # Thanks